 In that same vein, viewing all the exercise information gathered by an Apple Watch requires the Health application on an iPhone.
 There should be an iPadOS version of this software, too.

-New in iOS 14 is the Translate app.
+New in iOS 14 is Apple’s Translate app.
 This can do on-the-fly translations between two languages, spoken or written.
 Many elderly travelers already carry an iPad to take pictures, and this same computer should be usable as a translator, too.

 Fix ⌘-TAB for multi-window applications

 Apps can run in separate windows, and ⌘-TAB in iPadOS 15 should treat these as if they were separate applications.
-That would make it possible to, for example, quickly switch between open Apple Pages documents.
+That would make it possible to, for example, quickly switch between open Pages documents.
 Currently, this requires tapping and holding on the app’s icon in the Dock — a cumbersome method.